 ZOOM enters its fifth year in 2017 and the success of the initiative is down to a very simple idea.
 The concept was created in late 2012 by Christian Sylt and Caroline Reid, authors of Formula One’s industry monitor Formula Money.
 They realised that although there are many charity auctions in sport they all tend to follow a similar pattern.

 The items on offer are usually signed photos of the athletes or signed kit that they use.
-They often raise a great deal of money but despite carrying an autograph, the items tell the buyer little new about the sports star who signed them.
-Zoom was put in motion to rectify that by turning the tables and asking all the drivers and team principals in F1 to take photographs which would then be signed and put up for auction.
+They often raise a great deal of money but usually tell the buyer little about the sports star who signed them.
+ZOOM was created to rectify that by turning the tables and asking all the drivers and team principals in F1 to take photographs which would then be signed and put up for auction.

-Christian has known for a decade.
-Bernieís support has been invaluable.
-Such has been the level of interest in Zoom that former F1 drivers and champions, as well as commentators and designers, have also agreed to participate.
+Christian has known Bernie for more than a decade and his support of ZOOM has been invaluable.
+Such has been the level of interest in it that former F1 drivers and champions, as well as commentators and designers, have also participated.

 All the photographers put their heart into the challenge, resulting in a diverse collection of photos which show both insider views from the track and personal memories from outside the world of racing.